MTechRnd/EfCoreJson/EFCoreJsonApp/BenchmarkTest/Report of benchmark test result.md

 Here, you can see all query comparisons between the traditional approach and Json approach.
 Here I have created two benchmark methods one is TraditionalBenchmark and the other one is JsonLinqBenchmark.
 I have tested all queries one by one and made this report.
 You can see the test results as follow.
 I have also added a performance-improving percentage so you can easily see which performed better for that case.

+## Benchmark Test Result Summary

+The benchmark test was performed using BenchmarkDotNet version 0.13.5 on a Windows 11 operating system (version 10.0.22621.1555/22H2/2022Update/SunValley2).
+The hardware configuration consisted of a 12th Generation Intel Core i5-12400 processor with 1 CPU, 12 logical cores, and 6 physical cores.
+The test was conducted using .NET SDK version 7.0.102.
+The host environment for the benchmark test was .NET 7.0.2 (version 7.0.222.60605) with X64 RyuJIT AVX2 optimization.
+The job configuration for the test was also set to .NET 7.0.2 (version 7.0.222.60605) with X64 RyuJIT AVX2 optimization.
+The benchmark test consisted of 5 iterations and 5 warm-up runs.

 # All Queries are as following:

 ## Get all data